 - Prince Christopher (1888) – married (1) Nancy Leeds, no issue; (2) Princess Françoise of Orléans, had issue

 Being so young, Olga was not prepared for her new life as Queen, in a new country.
-But she made efforts to earn the love and respect of the Greek people, wearing a dress of blue and white – the Greek national colors – for her arrival, and quickly learning to speak Greek.
-Used to the splendor of the Russian court, life in Greece was quite different, and almost boring in comparison.
+But she made efforts to earn the love and respect of the Greek people, wearing a dress of blue and white – the Greek national colors – for her arrival and quickly learning to speak Greek.
+Used to the splendor of the Russian court, life in Greece was quite different and almost boring in comparison.
 But Olga adjusted and was a very hands-on mother, and threw herself into charity work which she thoroughly enjoyed.
 From the moment she arrived in Greece, she took on several patronages previously held by the previous Queen Amalia.
-Particularly drawn to helping those in need, she worked tireless to improve conditions for the poor and orphaned.
-She also became patron of several military hospitals, and helped establish the Annunciation Hospital in Athens.
+Particularly drawn to helping those in need, she worked tirelessly to improve conditions for the poor and orphaned.
+She also became the patron of several military hospitals and helped establish the Annunciation Hospital in Athens.
 She also built a Russian Hospital in Piraeus, which served Russian soldiers and any other soldiers visiting Greece.
-During the Greco-Turkish War of 1897 and the Balkan Wars, Olga established hospitals to serve the wounded, and was awarded the Royal Red cross by Queen Victoria of the United Kingdom in December 1897.
-She also retained her love for Russia, and often entertained Russian sailors at the Royal Palace.
+During the Greco-Turkish War of 1897 and the Balkan Wars, Olga established hospitals to serve the wounded and was awarded the Royal Red Cross by Queen Victoria of the United Kingdom in December 1897.
+She also retained her love for Russia and often entertained Russian sailors at the Royal Palace.

 Despite her charity work, Olga occasionally courted controversy in Greece.
 Realizing that many wounded soldiers were unable to read the Bible due to the archaic Greek in which it was written, she arranged for a new version to be published in Modern Greek.
 This was not authorized by the Greek Holy Synod and caused a huge uproar, with calls for excommunication for anyone involved in the project, including Olga.
 By the end of the year, all remaining copies had been confiscated and no longer allowed to be circulated.